himangshunits/EnronRecipientRecommendation/README.md

-The repository contains the code and databases needed for the following project "Likelihood Prediction of Email Participants using Multi-dimensional Association Networks"
+The repository contains the code and databases needed for the following project

+#Likelihood Prediction of Email Participants using Multi-dimensional Association Networks

 The code in the repository has lots of dependencies on the configuration of the system and other rletaed modules.
 We have tried to be as comprehensive as possible, but it may contain some deficiencies for whihc the codes may fail to run.
 Kindly get in touch with the owners for detailed information!

 Authors:

 Himangshu Ranajn Borah

 Sukriti Sharma

 Sushma Ravichandran

 To get the system up and running, we need to install the following tools and libraries.
 References given here are for a MAC platform, kindly refer to respective guides for other platforms.